octo-woapi/cookbook/recipes/error-handling.md

 ---
-description: Beware of chatty errors
+description: How error messages can lead to security issues ?
 complexity: 1
 ---

-# Handling error messages
+# Beware of chatty errors

 ## Use-case